monty5811/stcolumbas.freechurch.org/src/_headlines/2020-04-17-covid-19-pastoral-update-5.md

   - covid-19
   - coronavirus
-intro: Derek provides the fifth of our pastoral update videos encouraging us to persevere and consider perseverance as a Christian attribute we can seek to develop through this crisis.
+intro: Derek provides the fifth of our pastoral update videos encouraging us to persevere and consider perseverance as a Christian attribute that we can seek to develop through this crisis.
 ---
-Derek provides the fifth of our pastoral update videos encouraging us to persevere and consider perseverance as a Christian attribute we can seek to develop through this crisis.
+Derek provides the fifth of our pastoral update videos encouraging us to persevere and consider perseverance as a Christian attribute that we can seek to develop through this crisis.

 <div class="max-w-2xl mx-auto mt-8">
     <div class="embed-responsive embed-responsive-16by9">